caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

 **transfer_model_dd**
 --------------------------------------------------

-  Repredict wsclean model to the highest channel resolution
+  Repredict WSClean model to the highest channel resolution.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute this segment (default False)
+    Enable the 'transfer_model_dd' segment.

   **dd_model**

     *str*, *optional*, *default = auto*

-    Name of the sky model file (currently the only supported format is that of WSclean component lists).
-When 'auto', the pipeline builds the file name from the input parameters of the selfcal loop.
+    Name of the sky-model file.
+(Currently the only supported format is that of WSClean component lists.)
+When set to 'auto', the pipeline builds the file name from the input parameters of the selfcal loop.
 The file is assumed to be in the 'output' directory.

   **dd_spectra**